 Wales is known for its history and culture, and it is said to have more castles per square mile than any other part of the world.
 It also has the longest place name in the world – Llanfairpwllgwyngyllgogerychwyrndrobwyll-llantysiliogogogoch.

 Cardiff Castle has royal connections and is very popular with tourists, but you will also find some amazing scenery if you drive through the hills and mountains of Wales in your campervan.
 It has some wonderful coastline and beaches which make it a popular location for family holidays.

 No exploration of the UK would be complete without visiting Scotland.
 From the wilds of the hills and moors to the grandeur of cities such as Edinburgh, Scotland has everything anyone could wish to see or do.
-It is the first place that people think of if you mention kilts, bagpipes, highland dancing, whiskey or haggis.
-It is where Loch Ness is located if you want to see if you can spot the monster.
+It is the first place that people think of if you mention kilts, bagpipes, highland dancing, whiskey or haggis, and it’s where Loch Ness is located if you want to see if you can spot the monster.
 One of the most popular ways of travelling around Scotland is in a campervan as this gives you the freedom and flexibility to explore at your own pace, without having to stick to a rigid itinerary.